Bichon Frise Breed Information

 - Vigilant and curious, the Bichon Frises are great watchdogs

-- The Bichon Frise is a fantastic companion pet for families with children, seniors, couples, and singles
+- The Bichon Frise is one of the most fantastic companion dogs for families with children, seniors, couples, and singles

 - A member of the Non-Sporting Group, the Bichon Frise breed is recognized by the American Kennel Club